ansys/pyansys-dev-guide/README.rst

-Instead, it's more efficient to transfer the node array as either a series of repeated ``Node`` messages, or better yet, serialize the entire array into a bytes and deserialze it on the client side.
+Instead, it's more efficient to transfer the node array as either a series of repeated ``Node`` messages, or better yet, serialize the entire array into a bytes and deserialize it on the client side.
 For a concrete and standalone example of this in C++ and Python, see `grpc_chunk_stream_demo`_.
 While raw byte streams are vastly more efficient, one major disadvantage is that the structure of